Văluța oil field

 The Văluța oil field is an oil field located in Crușeț, Gorj County, Romania.
 It was discovered in 1980 and developed by Petrom.
 Petrom abandoned the field in 1998 when it was bought by Expert Petroleum.
 It began production in 1981 and produces oil.
-The total proven reserves of the Văluța oil field are around 45 million barrels (6.1×106tonnes), and production is centered on 1500 oilbbl/d.
+The total proven reserves of the Văluța oil field are around 45 million barrels (6.1 million tonnes), and production is centered on 1500 oilbbl/d.